-Touch base with your EOP contact whenever a problem develops.
+Touch base with the EOP Contact on the PCC Campus where you are attending classes whenever a problem develops.
 Most problems can be solved, but we can't help if we don't know that one exists.
 If you are struggling in class, the place to go for problems in class is to your instructor who can be contacted in class, during office hours, or through e-mail.
 PCC also provides free tutoring services.

 ID Cards & Computers

-ID Cards are optional, but required for many on-campus activities such as library and shuttle services.
+ID Cards are optional but required for many on-campus activities, such as library, tutoring centers and shuttle services.
 Cards are currently obtained through Registration office.
-Beginning Fall 2007, cards will be available at campus libraries and business offices.

-Computers are located in the student services buildings and libraries at each campus and should be used only for college-related purposes.
+Computers are located in the student services buildings, computer labs and/or libraries at each campus and should be used only for college-related purposes.